Purely pseudo-Anosov subgroups of the genus two handlebody group: Proof of Theorem

+Given a non-separating meridian $\alpha$, let $\Pnm(\alpha) \subset \Pnm$ denote the subgraph spanned by pants decompositions containing $\alpha$.
+The next fact was originally sketched by Hamenst\"adt-Hensel \cite[Corollary~5.18]{MR4255086} and made explicit by the first author in \cite[Lemma~3.1]{chesser-stable}. \begin{lemma} For any $\alpha$, $\Pnm(\alpha)$ is a subtree of $\Pnm$. \end{lemma}

-The importance of the graph $\hat{\Pnm}$ is seen in the following proposition.
+We define the {\em electrification}, $\hat{\Pnm}$, to be the graph obtained from $\Pnm$ by, for each non-separating meridian $\alpha$ on $S$, adding a new edge between every pair of vertices in $\Pnm(\alpha)$; in particular, $\Pnm$ and $\hat{\Pnm}$ have the same vertex sets.
+The importance of the graph $\hat{\Pnm}$ is seen in the next proposition.
 Let $\Dtwo$ denote \emph{disk graph} of $V_2$, ie the subgraph of the curve graph of $S$ spanned by curves that bound a disk in $V_2$.
 That is, $\Dtwo$ is the graph whose vertices are meridians, so that two vertices span an edge if and only if the associated meridians have disjoint representatives on $S$.
 The inclusion of the subgraph, $\ND\subset \Dtwo$ spanned by non-separating meridians was shown to be a quasi-isometry by the first author \cite[Proposition~5.1]{chesser-stable}.